symbiotejs/symbiote.js/README.md

 * Tag management automation: no more custom tag name collisions
 * Efficient template replication: just native browser parsing and cloning, no any additional slowing processing stage for the template literals
 * Shadow DOM is optional: use it where you need it only
 * Object model matters: access to the direct properties and methods of the DOM elements.
-Unlike many other libraries, DOM is not hidden behind abstract layers
+Unlike many other libraries, DOM is not hidden behind opaque abstract layers
 * Extensible: use library included extensions or create your own
-* Ultralight: ~ 1.5 Kb minified and gzipped base class; ~ 4kb - for class extended for maximum features
+* Ultralight: ~ 1.5 Kb minified and gzipped base class; ~ 4Kb - for class extended for maximum features
 * Development environment agnostic: use your favorite build tools freely

 ### Installation: